Mexican National Who Raped And Murdered 7-Year-Old Girl Will Never Be Executed

 Through an interpreter, Zuniga waived any objections to extradition and was immediately transported back to North Carolina.
 Upon arrival in Alexander County, he was charged with first-degree murder and rape.

-In February 1985, Zuniga was tried and convicted of both charges, and received the death penalty for the murder, as well as a sentence of life imprisonment for the rape.
+In February 1985, Zuniga was tried and convicted of both charges and received the death penalty for the murder, as well as a sentence of life imprisonment for the rape.
 However, the death sentence was later vacated, after his attorneys successfully argued that the Mexican national suffered from “mild to moderate mental retardation, with an intellectual age of seven,” and was not capable of understanding his heinous crime.

 The North Carolina State Supreme Court effectively commuted Zuniga’s sentence to life imprisonment.